alex-spataru/frc-robot-programming/README.md

 # FRC Robot Programming

+**Note:** I've just started writing this book, so its very incomplete at the moment.

 This simple book is meant to get you started in FRC robot programming.

 As [Shaw's LPTH](http://learnpythonthehardway.org), this book teaches you to write code for FRC robots by building and establishing skills through practice and memorization.